CommunityRx

 Public Health Relevance

-Older African Americans with diabetes are a highly vulnerable population that suffers the highest rates of cardiovascular and microvascular complications as well as adverse drug events such as hypoglycemia.
+Older African Americans with diabetes suffer the highest rates of cardiovascular and microvascular complications as well as adverse drug events such as hypoglycemia.
 We will conduct a 12-month pragmatic clinical trial evaluating the impact of scalable interventions that are designed to support personalized goal setting and self-care through remote delivery of clinical and socioeconomic risk assessment, telephonic care management, and community resource linkage.
 This highly personalized approach to diabetes care has to potential to improve quality of life of this high-risk population while avoiding adverse drug events.

 Aims